Johannes Pramsohler: Biography

-Often invited as guest concertmaster, Johannes Pramsohler led orchestras such as The King's Consort, Le Concert d'Astrée, Concerto Köln, Arte dei Suonatori, the European Union Baroque Orchestra and the Helsinki Baroque Orchestra.
-He is founding member and artistic director of the London-based International Baroque Players.
+Often invited as a guest concertmaster, Johannes Pramsohler led orchestras such as The King's Consort, Le Concert d'Astrée, Concerto Köln, Arte dei Suonatori, the European Union Baroque Orchestra and the Helsinki Baroque Orchestra.
+He is a founding member and artistic director of the London-based International Baroque Players.
 2014 saw his soloist debut with the Budapest Festival Orchestra.
 He regularly performs as a guest of the Berlin Philharmonic with their Early Music ensemble Concerto Melante.

 Pramsohler is known for his pioneering work of rediscovering works by neglected composers such as Giovanni Alberto Ristori, Johann Friedrich Meister, Jean-Joseph Cassanéa de Mondonville, Johann Georg Pisendel, Johann Friedrich Fasch and Johann Jakob Kress.

 In 2019, Pramsohler teamed up with French video artist Pierre Nouvel and set designer Damien Caille-Perret regarding the creation and development of a multimedia live performance of Johann Sebastian Bach's Musical Offering.
 In 2020, they launched a live show touring Europe.
 The performance features three giant rear-projected video screens with five musicians connected to the videos through click tracks using Apple iPad Pros and Soundbrenner Pulse technology.
 The show debuted at Toblach's Gustav-Mahler-Hall in Italy and also played at Rouen Opera House in France.